 As an infant car seat, the Nuna PIPA series is designed for baby's first year, so your child can expect to use this car seat for around twelve months.
 If you plan to keep this infant car seat for other children as well, the PIPA can be used safely for several years - see more information below on the car seat expiration information and car seat fitting for infants!

-The PIPA, PIPA Lite, and PIPA Lite LX infant car seat models include a low-birth weight pillow within the infant insert, designed to support your little one from as small as 4 pounds up to around 11 pounds.
-This piece improves the comfort and sitting position of smaller babies.
+Nuna now makes five versions of the PIPA series: the PIPA, PIPA RX, PIPA Lite, PIPA Lite R, and PIPA Lite LX infant car seat model.
+Each PIPA includes a low-birth weight pillow within the infant insert, which is designed to support your little one from as small as 4 pounds up to around 11 pounds.
+This piece improves the comfort and sitting position of smaller babies, but the low-birth weight pillow should be removed at around 11 pounds.
 You are welcome to keep the additional infant inserts in place as long as your child needs them, but they should be removed when the harness becomes too snug for your child's comfort.
 Here is what Nuna recommends for proper harness tightness for your car seat:

 A snug harness cannot be pinched, and should not allow any slack.
 Make sure the harness is snug around the child and lays flat.
 It lies in a relatively straight line without sagging.
 It does not press on the child’s flesh or push the child’s body in an unnatural position.